New College, Pontefract

 New College is a coeducational, sixth form college in Pontefract in West Yorkshire, England.
 It acquired academy status in 2017, forming a trust to open colleges in other areas, called the New Collaborative Learning Trust.
-At its last Ofsted inspection in 2014, it was rated outstanding.
+At its Ofsted inspection in 2014 it was rated outstanding.
+In 2023 it was again rated outstanding.

 History

 The school on the site was originally built in the Victorian era as a slaughter house before being demolished, later it became the Pontefract Girls' High School, before finally opening as the college in 1987.
 In 1987 it became north east Wakefield's sixth form college known as NEW college.
 Previously the Motto of the college was nos excellentia per nostrum discipulus primoris ('We achieve excellence by putting our students first').

 The college is now part of an academies trust named the New Collaborative Learning Trust.
 The CEO, Richard Fletcher, was previously the Principal at the college.

-In 2014, colleges in the New Collaborative Learning Trust gave 'academic scholarship' to students to attend their school if they achieved more than 5 A grades at GCSE.
-They would give £500 to any student that applied for it with these said grades.
-Fletcher, the then vice principal, said all eligible students would be paid the £500, but 'we wouldn't know how many students would receive this until we opened.'
-This was labelled 'bribery’ by critics, and not an ‘ethical’ use of public funds, as it was widely reported that New College was the first free school to offer public money in this way.

 Academics

-In the academic year 2013-14 NEW College Pontefract was Ofsted Outstanding, with inspectors highlighting their heightened success rates, the development of students skills, regular rigorous assessment, and a successful management that create a culture of high expectations.
+In the academic year 2013–14 NEW College Pontefract was Ofsted Outstanding, with inspectors highlighting their heightened success rates, the development of students skills, regular rigorous assessment, and a successful management that create a culture of high expectations.
 They were encouraged to continue with high standards, and introduce more opportunities to look at the world of work.